Basketball players playing BB versus athletes playing basketball: NBA Centers-Jokic lst All NBA team-Embiid 2nd Team

 Thought where this BLOG selection writing goes along with my personal basketball unorthodox way opinion and way of thinking about athletes playing basketball, playing against basketball players playing basketball that this was a good time to post such a BLOG.

-Great to think the 100 sportswriters and broadcasters agreed with me in their selection of Jokic lst team All-NBA centerand Embiid second team All-NBA player.
+Great to think the 100 sportswriters and broadcasters agreed with me in their selection of Jokic lst team All-NBA center and Embiid second team All-NBA player.

 Basketball player playing basketball again beats an athlete playing basketball in the minds of others besides me.